eluzuriaga83/hagp-corruption/README.md

-# Data Analytics for the purchase of supplies from a hospital

-# Data Analisis of the purchase of supplies from a Ecuador hospital.
+# Data Analisis of the purchase of supplies from a Ecuador hospital

 This project is based in public data that is available in the hospital website and other portals.